breigo/playground-58w4djk5/markdowns/enumerables.md

 The type `List<T>` is also a generic type.
 The list was implemented to work with any type (`<T>`).
-However, you have to choose the type in your code.
+However, you have to choose a fixed type in your code.

 A `List<int>` (list of integers) for example is an `IEnumerable<int>` (enumerable of integers).
 You can add `int` values to the list.